UMMS Admissions Protocols for Admitted Students

 If you do not plan to have a car and/or will be living further away from campus, you’ll find it very easy to navigate the bus system.
 There are two major bus systems in Ann Arbor: The Ride (which is the Ann Arbor city bus) and the University's bus system.
 They both offer convenient apps and websites that let you plan your route and track your buses in real time.

 Q: When should I start looking for housing?

-A: Many students take advantage of checking out housing options during Second Look Weekend.
-Postings about available housing regularly appear on the Admitted Student Facebook Group, especially throughout the spring.
+A: Postings about available housing regularly appear on the Admitted Students Slack, especially throughout the spring.
 You can always get started by checking out this housing page featuring some of the most popular choices for med students.

-Q: If I am already certain that I plan to attend the University of Michigan Medical School, can I commit to matriculating before May 1st?
+Q: If I am already certain that I plan to attend the University of Michigan Medical School, when can I confirm my decision?

 A: Review our UMMS Admissions Protocols for deadlines.
 Watch your email for more information!
 Go Blue!

 Q: Who should I talk to about deferred enrollment?

 A: Should you wish to discuss deferring your enrollment to the next year, you are welcome to reach out to the Director of Admissions to explore the possibilities.